palanshi/Prevotella--genome-quality-analysis./README.md

 | BUSCO takes very long to run | Each genome takes 2-5 minutes × 676 genomes | Used `--cpu 2` per run and ran sequentially with progress tracking |

 ---

-## Next Steps (Future Work)

-With 442 high-quality *Prevotella copri* genomes confirmed, the natural next steps for this project would be:

-- **Gene Annotation** — Use Prokka to identify and name all genes in each genome
-- **Pangenome Analysis** — Use Roary or Panaroo to find core genes (present in all 442) vs accessory genes (present in only some)
-- **Phylogenetic Tree** — Build an evolutionary tree showing how the 442 strains are related
-- **Virulence Gene Search** — Screen for known disease-associated genes
-- **Antibiotic Resistance Screening** — Check for resistance genes using AMRFinder

 ---

 ## Citation